yanliang12/bert_text_embedding/README.md

-# Text embedding for text similarity based on BERT pre-trained word embedding
+# Text embedding based on pre-trained BERT model

 Embedding a text to a vector by pre-trained BERT word embeddings and pooling layers

+Using the ebedding vectors of two texts to measure the their similarity, by the dot-product of the two vectors

 <img src="https://github.com/gaoyuanliang/bert_text_embedding/blob/master/bert_text_embedding_similarity.gif" width="600">

 <img src="https://raw.githubusercontent.com/gaoyuanliang/bert_text_embedding/master/WX20200826-115118%402x.png" width="800">

 ## Instillation